spacemeshos/testnet-guide/local.md

 ?> This guide is for developers who are comfortable with the command line, Docker and dev tool chains.

 ## Prerequisites and Running
-👉 `OS X`.
-Linux and Windows support is not fully tested yet.
+👉 OS X. Linux and Windows support is not fully tested yet.
 👉 Follow the setup instructions in the local testnet repo [readme file](https://github.com/spacemeshos/local-testnet) to install the prerequisites and to build and run the testnet.

 If all works as expected, you should have a terminal window which looks similar to this: